The Value of Traffic Data Accuracy in Site Selection

 Measuring Traffic Data Accuracy

-These three factors—location granularity, full coverage of time, and error bars—are the definition of traffic data accuracy.
-They ensure that the data used for site selection is as reliable and useful as possible.
-This approach minimizes the risk of errors and provides businesses with confidence in their site selection and strategic planning processes.
+These three elements—location granularity, full coverage of time, and understanding error bars—form the foundation of measuring data accuracy.
+Together, they ensure that the data businesses use for site selection is as precise and reliable as possible.

 Conclusion